-On completion of this module, students should be able to.
+On completion of this module, students will be able to:

-- 1. Demonstrate further that they can cope at a good level in face-to-face exchanges in Chinese with a fair degree of clarity, precision and fluency, taking part in informal and formal exchanges - 2.
-Extract and understand additional information from texts (i.e newspapers, novels, advertisements, etc) which contain simple language. - 3.
-Expand their translation skills to a good degree of accuracy and in an appropriate style - 4.
-Strengthen the level of linguistice fluency and accuracy in their writing, being able to demonstrate an understanding of a range of structures characteristic of the Chinese language
+- 1. demonstrate that they can cope at a good level in face-to-face exchanges in Chinese with a fair degree of clarity, precision and fluency, taking part in informal and formal exchanges - 2. extract and understand specific information from texts (i.e newspapers, novels, advertisements, etc) which contain simple language. - 3. translate with a good degree of accuracy and in an appropriate style - 4. write Chinese with a good level of linguistic fluency and accuracy, being able to demonstrate an understanding of a range of structures characteristic of the Chinese language